AzureChuck/SimpleToDo3/README.md

 The following **additional** features are implemented:

 * [x] The "Add" button is blue.
-Because I like the color blue.
+Because I just like the color blue.

 ## Video Walkthrough